BenderGroup/PIDGINv4/docs/usage/extended.rst

 	$ python $PV4/predict.py -f test.smi --organism 'Mus musculus' -n 4 -b 100 --ortho

-which would provide Tc similarity results for the compounds in test.smi file for 'Mus musculus' organism with a 100μM cut-off including orthologue data and 4 cores.
+which would provide Tc similarity results for the compounds in test.smi file for 'Mus musculus' organism with a 100μM cut-off including orthologue data and using 4 cores for the calculation.